 Rivian R1T / R1S Launch Edition

-We are including Rivian’s first two electric vehicles together because they promise the same range, and probably because their names are so similar.
-Rivian is another potential Tesla competitor gaining steam as is moves closer to delivering its first EV, the R1T pickup truck.
-Set to deliver its Launch Edition this summer, Rivian’s R1T promises 300+ miles of range on a single charge.
+We are including Rivian’s first two electric vehicles together because they promise the same range.
+Rivian is another potential Tesla competitor gaining steam as it has begun delivering its first EV, the R1T pickup truck.
+The R1T promises 300+ miles of range on a single charge.

 The ID.4 happens to be the first globally available electric vehicle newly built by Volkswagen on their new MEB platform.
 The hype around this one is real too.
 After recently launching a small batch of First Edition ID.4s in the U.S., VW said they sold out in a matter of hours.
-Luckily, another batch of First Edition models is in the works.
-Deliveries for the ID.4 should begin worldwide this coming March.
+Luckily, more ID.4 models were already in the works and continue to deliver worldwide.

 The Volkswagen ID.4 offers an EPA estimated 250 miles of range.
 VW’s pivot toward next-generation electric vehicles is a breath of fresh air after the automaker’s crooked history of emissions testing.
 People don’t forget!